Dir en grey (DIR EN GREY/Dir en grey) is a Japanese five-piece Avant-Garde Metal

 - Fun Size: Kyo.
 He's only around 5'2"/5'3"

 - Genre Popularizer: Eroguro kei, from the very start.
 Also one of the first bands to display elements of what is to become Deathcore with their album Withering to Death.
-Progressive death metal in recent years.
+Technical Death Metal since Marrow Of A Bone and Neoclassical Punk Zydeco Rockabilly since UROBOROS.

 - Impossible Hair Color: Every single member of the band, at one point or another.
 Kyo had gone through more hair color changes than anyone else in the band, ranging from black, brown, blonde, orange, red and even bright pink◊.